fiorellapellerito/f1-norris-vs-piastri-analysis/README.md

 - Build a Streamlit app version.
 - Extend to other drivers and races (Monaco, Silverstone, etc.).

-DISLCAIMER: McLaren Logo was used for illustrative/personal purposes only.
+DISCLAIMER: McLaren Logo was used for illustrative/personal purposes only.